obananas/DAI-Net/README.md

 # DAI-Net
-Dual-path Hierarchical Interaction Network for Coordinated Drug Recommendation
+Dual Adaptive Interaction Network for Coordinated Drug Recommendation
 This is an implementation of our model DAI-Net and the baselines in the paper.
 <hr>